Callaway Rogue Sub Zero Fairway Wood Review

 If a fairway wood is your go-to off the tee, you need to check out the PING G400 Stretch to maximize your distance.

-Can the Callaway GBB Epic fairway wood possibly walk in the shoes of the Epic driver?
+Does the Mizuno ST180 fairway wood defy the company’s reputation of mediocre metal woods?
 Find out in this review.

 The PING G400 SFT fairway wood offers the same high launching, draw biased performance as the SFT driver.
 Learn more in this review.